 Our Position on Charity Ratings

-While we do value and appreciate such affirmations, and believe that we’ve earned them, it’s unwise for any donor to rely exclusively on charity watchdog reviews of The HSUS or any other non-profit organization.
-Charity evaluation is complex work, and in many cases the watchdog groups do not seem to understand the dynamics of social reform or the operations of advocacy organizations working in the nonprofit sector.
-They often rely on strictly numerical measures that do not capture either efficiency or effectiveness or the degree of difficulty of the work they engage in.
+While we value and appreciate such affirmations, it’s unwise for any donor to rely exclusively on charity watchdog reviews of The HSUS or any other nonprofit organization.
+Charity evaluation is complex work, and in many cases the evaluations do not seem to account for the dynamics of social reform or the operations of advocacy organizations.
+They often rely on strictly numerical measures that do not capture efficiency, effectiveness or the degree of difficulty of nonprofit work.

-For a decade, we got high marks from Charity Navigator, so it’s mystifying that the charity evaluator wouldn’t understand the threats constantly leveled against The HSUS by corporations that use and cause harm to animals.
+For a decade, we got high marks from Charity Navigator, so it was mystifying that the charity evaluator wouldn’t understand the threats constantly leveled against The HSUS by corporations that use and cause harm to animals.
 In fact, less than a year after Charity Navigator issued its donor advisory, Ringling Bros. announced that it will retire its performing elephants in 2018.
 This positive outcome comes on the heels of cities such as Los Angeles and Oakland banning the use of bullhooks on elephants.

-The best sources of information on the work of The HSUS include our website, our annual report, our Form 990, our videos, and the many publications and channels in which our work is featured.
+The best sources of information on the work of The HSUS include our website, our annual report and Form 990, our videos and the many publications and channels in which our work is featured.
 We encourage you to read and view them.
-You can see a list of our recent accomplishments online here, all of which our supporters have made possible.
+You can see a list of our recent accomplishments, all of which our supporters have made possible.
 Please contact us with any questions, and we hope you will join our work.